The Casper Network is a decentralized computation platform. In this chapter we describe aspects of the computational model we use.

 The proposed block is propagated to all other nodes.

 Once the other validators reach consensus that the proposed block is valid, all deploys in the block are executed, and this block becomes the final block added to the chain.
+Whenever consensus is reached, a

 A deploy is executed in distinct phases to accommodate flexibly paying for computation.
 The phases of a deploy are payment, session, and finalization.
 During the payment phase, the payment code is executed.
 If it is successful, the session code is executed during the session phase.
 And, independently of session code execution, the finalization phase does some bookkeeping around payment.
+Once the deploy is executed, committed and forms part of the given block, a

 Payment code provides the logic used to pay for the computation the deploy will do.
 Payment code is allowed to include arbitrary logic, providing maximal flexibility in how a deploy can be paid for (e.g., the simplest payment code could use the account's main purse, while an enterprise application may require deploys to pay via a multi-sig application accessing a corporate purse).
 We restrict the gas limit of the payment code execution, based on the current conversion rate between gas and motes, such that no more than